caporaso-lab/q2-books/q2-shotgun/q2-shotgun/04-MAG-analysis.md

 Alternatively, you can also use `qiime moshpit classify-kaiju` to classify your contigs with Kaiju.

 ### Build taxonomy table
+A taxonomy table is constructed based on the classification results, providing taxonomic assignments for each MAG.
 ```bash
 qiime moshpit kraken2-to-mag-features \
  --i-reports "./moshpit_tutorial/cache:kraken_reports_derep_mags" \